 We also can help you through the first steps with our MDR STARTING PACKAGE.
 We show you how our tool works and give you some extra helpful documents which are not available on our page.
 These extra checklists and tips will speed your IVDR project dramatically.

 Prior to starting the implementation phase, you should put a plan in place.
 The steps below will guide you through the main topics.
+Do not forget to read MDR article 120 (transition period) carefully.

 4.1 Safety and performance checklist: